 In 1989, the shacks were listed on the National Register of Historic Places, and the National Park Service took over ownership of all but one.
 Rob, our Art's Dune Tours guide, explained that several are still occupied by the original "squatters" and that others are leased by the Park Service to those who "bid" to obtain a 15-year lease.
 The cost is only about $3,000 per year plus maintenance of the shack, but before you get all excited, realize that these shacks have no electricity, no running water and outhouses.
 Also, the "bidding" process involves submission of an essay explaining why you'd want to live in a dune shack.
 "It goes to the people with the pen, not the dollar," Rob said.
 Five of the shacks are currently leased to non-profit groups that provide shorter "artist-in-residence" experiences for interested occupants.

-As our dune tour continues, Rob takes a moment to stop the Suburban to tell us a little about Kemp, the "poet of the dunes."
-Kemp was one of the dune shack inhabitants for a period of about 40 years, and he died there in 1960.
-Costa recited for us a 1934 poem by Kemp titled, "The Last Return," written for the Coast Guard men who have steadfastly worked to save the lives of those shipwrecked on Cape Cod's coast.Continue to 6 of 6 below.
+As our dune tour continues, Rob takes a moment to stop the Suburban to tell us more about Kemp, the "poet of the dunes."
+Kemp was a dune shack inhabitant for about 40 years until his death in 1960.
+Costa recited a 1934 poem by Kemp titled, "The Last Return," written for the Coast Guard men who have steadfastly worked to save the lives of those shipwrecked on Cape Cod's coast.Continue to 6 of 6 below.

 06 of 06

 Sayonara Sand Dunes